 For more information on winning contracts with the South Australian Government, contact:

 Business collaboration is a way for small businesses to expand their client base and tap into new markets by partnering with other organisations to address skill or resource gaps, allowing them to bid for a wider range of work or for larger projects.
-The Guide to Collaborative Contracting workbook provides small business owners and operators with an understanding of what is involved when undertaking collaboration and collaborative contracting.

 Global markets are vital to the future of South Australia’s economy.
 Overseas trade and investment helps generate jobs and billions of dollars for the State’s economy.